sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 **ora2pg** allows database objects to be exported in multiple files so that is simple to organize and review changes.
 In this task, you will create the project structure that will make it easy to do this.

-1. Open a command prompt window and navigate to `C:\ora2pg`.
+1. Open a command prompt window and navigate to the directory `C:\ora2pg`, where we will create the project structure.

     ```text
     cd C:\ora2pg